SorellaLabs/brontes/book/intro.md

 **Contextualizing the Chain:**

-Brontes leverages a blend of off-chain data and on-chain metadata to enrich the its analytical capabilities, featuring:
+Brontes leverages a blend of off-chain data and on-chain metadata to enrich its analytical capabilities, featuring:

 - **Pricing Data:**
   - DEX pricing with transaction level granularity.
   - CEX trades and quotes for all major crypto exchanges.
-- **Address Metadata:** Addresses labels for entities, funds, protocols, extensive contract metadata.
+- **Address Metadata:** Addresses labels for entities, funds, protocols, and extensive contract metadata.
-- **P2P Data:** Timestamped Mempool and block propagation data, to label transactions as private & gain insight on transaction & block propagation.
+- **P2P Data:** Timestamped Mempool and block propagation data, curtesy of [Chainbound](https://www.chainbound.io/).
-- **Searcher & Builder Metadata:** Insights into the activities and performances of Searcher EOAs and contracts, as well as comprehensive information on block builders.
+- **Searcher Metadata:**
+  - Associated fund
+  - MEV types engaged in
+  - Vertically integrated builder (if applicable)
+- **Builder Metadata:**
+  - Name
+  - Associated fund (if applicable)
+  - BLS public keys
+  - Vertically integrated searcher EOAs and contracts (if applicable)
+  - Ultrasound relay collateral address (if applicable)
 - **Relay Bid Data:** Block auction bid data from major relays since the Merge.

 **Inspector Framework: Complex Analysis Made Simple:**

-Let's face it, the grunt work of data classification, normalization, and more generally of data preprocessing is painful, especially when it comes to blockchain data.
-This arduous process becomes even more challenging as you delve into finer data granularity; at the transaction trace level, one can easily become overwhelmed by the sheer volume of intractable data.

-Albeit a few masochists might revel in the painstaking but necessary prep work, the rest of us don't exactly find joy in it; the true thrill in data analysis emerges in the exploration and refinement of new methodologies.
-This insight is what shapes our Inspector Framework and Brontes at its core.
-Our aim is to strip away the burden of these initial steps, giving data scientists, developers, and researchers the freedom to leap straight into what they genuinely enjoy—pioneering analysis.

 The Brontes Inspector Framework is the embodiment of our profound disdain for data preparation.
 At its core, an inspector simply processes the classified block and metadata, allowing developers to devote their entire focus to analysis and methodology, blissfully unaware of the preprocessing efforts involved.

 While our initial work on inspectors has focussed on MEV detection, namely Cefi-Defi arbitrage and Jit-Liquidity Sandwiching, the inspector framework's design is widely applicable across a myriad of analytics scenarios.
 For those interested in harnessing this versatility, our detailed [Inspector's Guide](./build/inspectors.md) offers comprehensive instructions on building custom inspectors.

-## Why Brontes?

-## Goals of Brontes

 ## Licensing and Community Involvement